afsnippet/afsnippet/.github/ISSUE_TEMPLATE/user_story.md

 ---
 name: User Story
-about: Create a user story for this project
+about: Template for repo maintainers to create a user story for this project
 ---

 <!-- The intended use of this template ("User Story") is for contributors with repo level access to create user stories that will be reflected in our product roadmap.
 It is intended to be detailed.